-A rising trend on Facebook is the creation of Facebook pages which claim to be giving away large prizes, such as a Chevrolet Camaro.
-These pages and giveaways are fake.
-Today we’ll take a closer look at the fake Camaro giveaways.
+A trend on Facebook is the creation of pages which claim to be giving away large prizes, such as a Chevrolet Camaro.
+Unfortunately, however, these pages and giveaways are usually fake.
+Today we’ll take a closer look at bogus Camaro giveaway pages on Facebook.

 Below is a screen shot of one of these phony Camaro giveaways:

 After monitoring several of these phony giveaway pages, we have noted that they generally share the following characteristics:

 - The page was only created about 24 to 72 hours ago

 - After several thousand likes, the page disappears

 - The pages do not identify themselves in any way

 Below is a post by a phony Camaro giveaway page seen on October 22, 2013: